Jowsjw/Stanley-Black-Decker-Project/README.md

 # Stanley-Black-Decker-Project
-Worked as a data science analyst for the Stanley Black&amp;Decker, a Fortune 500 American manufacturer of industrial tools, for their internal audit project.
+Worked as data science analyst for the Stanley Black&amp;Decker, a Fortune 500 American manufacturer of industrial tools, for their internal audit project.